This post contains affiliate links. As an Amazon Associate, The Salt Sirens earns from qualifying purchases.

 This is one of the most comfortable snorkeling masks, and we like the soft silicone skirt.
 This mask has an opaque version that eliminates reflective light during sunny days.

 Some masks have a wide open lens that can feel blinding by the bright reflection of the sun.
 This is especially the case if you’re one who never goes outside without their sunglasses.
-The Atomic ARC Mask has addressed this with the use of an anti-reflective lens.
+The Atomic Subframe Mask has addressed this with the use of an anti-reflective lens.
 Still classified as a tempered glass, the lens of this mask reduces eye strain and glare creating clearer and crisper vision.

 Aside from its anti-glaring features, this snorkel is unique since it uses a subframe.
 This means it has an internal frame that is molded beneath the silicon skirt.
 It also has a stainless steel retainer that holds the lens in place and adds strength particularly in the nose pocket area.